eliramy/ABAP_Sending_Email/README.md

 		B) AnyForms sapscript/smartforms/adobe converted to binary files.
 		C) Any files not compressed.

-      Files can be:
-        A) binary files converted from spools.
-        B) Any Forms sapscript/smartforms/adobe converted to binary files.
-        C) Any files not compressed.

 2) Can define specific email or distrubation email also possible control the sender by SAP user name or any fictive email.

 3) Can also send the email in future date.